sebastiansulinski/cascading-dropdown/README.md

 ## Non final selection callback

 The `nonFinalCallback` method is called with each `change` event on the select element that does not have `data-final` attribute.
-It takes 3 arguments: `trigger` representing the select object, `props` with all properties of the object and `data` containing json response.
+It takes 4 arguments: `trigger` representing the select object, `props` with all properties of the object, `data` containing json response and `self` which represents the plugin object.
 The example below illustrates how you can use it to ensure that the submit button is always disabled with the non-final select.

 ```
 $('.cascadingDropDown').ssdCascadingDropDown({
-    nonFinalCallback: function(trigger, props, data) {
+    nonFinalCallback: function(trigger, props, data, self) {

         trigger.closest('form')
                 .find('input[type="submit"]')